toddbranch/ECE382/notes/L24/index.md

 ## [Git In-Class Exercise](L24_git_in_class.html)

-## Mapping C to Assembly

-Who read?
-You better have because I wrote this thing myself!

-*[Walk through examples from reading]*

 ## [Lab 4](/labs/lab4/index.html) Overview

 In this lab, you'll create a library for working with the LCD on the Geek Box - your very first *device driver*.
 A good starting point might be the assembly code from Lab 3.
 You can port that to C to get it up and running.
 But, eventually, I'll expect you to create a reusable LCD library that you can use on future labs (you'll need it for Lab 5).